There are an estimated 20,000 Americans living in Thailand.

 US taxes – what you need to know

 If you earn over US$10,000 (or $400 if you're self-employed), you have to file form 1040.
 While taxes are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further online until October 15th.

 If you have foreign assets worth over US$200,000 (per person), excluding your home if it is owned in your own name, you also have to file form 8938 and declare them.

 “Taxpayers are liable to file a Personal Income Tax return and make a payment to the Revenue Department by the last day of March following the taxable year.”

 If you had a total of at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 The US and Thai governments share taxpayer info, while Thai banks pass on US account holders' account info to the IRS, so it's not worth not filing or being 'economical' with the truth on your return.
 The penalties for tax evasion for expats are severe to say the least.

 For residents, income originating in Thailand as well as foreign earned income brought into Thailand is taxable (for non-residents, only the former).
-Tax rates rise from 0% (up to around US$4,000) to 35% (from around US$110,000).
+Tax rates range from 0% to 35%.
 Dividend income is taxed at 10%.

 The Thai tax authority is called The Revenue Department, and its website has some useful info in passable English regarding personal taxers and deductions here.